SkizzyTrollsYT/Translator/README.md

 # 🌐 Translator

-Welcome to **Translator**, a powerful and user-friendly application designed to bridge communication gaps in multilingual gaming environments.
+Welcome to **Skizzy Translator**, a powerful and user-friendly application designed to bridge communication gaps in multilingual gaming environments.
 This innovative tool captures spoken language in real-time, translating it into your preferred language, ensuring seamless interaction with players from around the world.

 ---